brendanheywood/moodle-local_cleanurls/README.md

 Step 4: Turn it on and configure
 ---------------------------------------------------

+1) Search for an admin setting 'enableurlrewrite' and enable it.

-Go to the /admin/settings.php?section=local_cleanurls settings page and it should show a green success message if it detects the router rewrite is in place and working.
+2) Go to the /admin/settings.php?section=local_cleanurls settings page and it should show a green success message if it detects the router rewrite is in place and working.
+If not check step 3.

 Now you can Tick the box turning on the rewrites and tune the other options If you have any issues then turn on the rewrite logging and tail your apache